 I've been very frustrated finding a rock shoe that fits my super wide 7 EEEEEE foot.
 Rock Shoe makers have abandoned climbers with wide feet.
 I went to REI recently to try on climbing shoes, and nothing even came close to fitting my wide foot.
 On a whim, I started trying longer rock shoes to try to get the width my wide foot needed.
 I'm a 7, 6E so I tried on a size 9...still too narrow.
 Finally I tried on a size 15 and the width was perfect, comfortable even.
 The only trouble was that there was an extra inch of shoe sticking out the back of my heel as shown in this picture.
 I bought the 5.10 brand because it had the least amount of reinforcing on the heel and looked easier to cut.

-I called Dave Page Cobbler in Seattle to ask him if he would like to help me shorten the heel.
-Dave said that it would be a waste of his time because he'd have to have one of his guys spend half a day on the modifications, and it would only have a 50% chance of working.
-He basically told me to forget it and recommended mekanboot.com, who I'd already researched and tried unsuccessfully to contact (via email).
-In fact, 3 different shoe repair shops and cobblers either totally ignored me, or told me it was impossible.
+I called a cobbler in Seattle to ask him if he would like to help me shorten the heel.
+He said that it would be a waste of his time because he'd have to have one of his guys spend half a day on the modifications, and it would only have a 50% chance of working.
+He basically told me to forget it.
+This was the answer everyone gave...but I was driven by desperation.
+I love to climb, and I need shoes that fit!

 I made some marks on the shoe sole with some white artist pastel chalk (conte crayon) indicating approximately where I thought the heel should start.
 I very carefully cut down both sides of the back spine of the shoe to the point where I thought the sole should begin to bend upward to form the heel cup.
 I wrapped (and overlapped) the sides around the back of my heel, then pulled the spine over that to sort of make the back of the shoe "closed".
 I found that I had to trim down the sides as there was more leather than I needed.
 I also found that the rubber reinforcing wear panels on the sides of the shoe were too thick, and not needed at all since the spine (the former bottom of the size 15 shoe) was going to cover up the overlapping sides behind my heel.